influx6/dataset/README.md

 These are the core configuration values which specify how the source data is to be processed and what will be used for the transformation.

-Because Geckodataset supports usage of javascript or binary transformers, these will be explained with respect to each transformer.
+Because Geckodataset supports usage of javascript or binary transformers, these has been explained with respect to each transformer.

 *The dataset configurations starts with the `datasets` config key in yaml or the `[[datasets]]` in toml.*

-Dataset allows provision of multiple datasets processing instruction which it handle sequentially.
+Dataset allows provision of multiple datasets processing instruction which it handles sequentially.
 The configuration requires the following base parameters:

 #### dataset